Warrenton, Gibson County, Indiana

 Warrenton is an unincorporated community in Johnson Township, Gibson County, Indiana.
 Warrenton is home to The Log Inn, the oldest restaurant in Indiana.
-The community is located immediately northeast of the US 41-I-64 interchange.
+The community is located immediately northeast of the U.S. 41-I-64 interchange.

 History

 Warrenton was platted in 1840.
 It was named in honor of Joseph Warren, a patriot in the American Revolutionary War.
 A post office was established at Warrenton in 1841, and remained in operation until it was discontinued in 1856.